Driveway Sealcoating Cost in St. Helens: What Homeowners Are Paying in 2026

 ROI: Protecting St. Helens Driveways

-Five applications over 15 years cost roughly $875 to $1,500 total — a small fraction of the replacement cost.
+Five applications over 15 years cost roughly $875 to $1,500 total based on industry averages — a small fraction of the replacement cost.
 In the Columbia River corridor's wet climate, unsealed driveways deteriorate steadily, making regular maintenance the clearly better financial decision.

 Money-Saving Tips for St. Helens Homeowners